youngsunjang/SDSU_MidWest_Flood_2019/README.md

 If you use this dataset in your research or project, please cite the following paper:

 > **A Novel Dataset for Flood Detection Robust to Seasonal Changes in Satellite Imagery**
-> *Youngsun Jang, Dongyoun Kim, Chulwoo Pack, and Kwanghee Won.*
+> *Youngsun Jang, Dongyoun Kim, Chulwoo Pack, and Kwanghee Won*
 > Presented at the **ACM RACS 2024** conference (Pompei, Italy, November 5–8, 2024)

 [Download PDF of the paper](./paper.pdf)